EventStore/documentation/outline.md

 - Introduction
   - Event database (event sourcing database?)
-  - What is an event
+  - What is an event (data, event type, metadata, etc)
   - What is an event stream
   - Event Store key features
   - Event Store vs other tools (#54)